-If you are not licensed in North Carolina, but have received a traffic citation in Scotland County, there is a good chance this ticket could effect your license in your home state.
+If you are not licensed in North Carolina, but have received a traffic citation in Scotland County, there is a good chance this ticket could affect your license in your home state.
 45 of the 50 states in the US are part of a reciprocal agreement, called the Drivers License Compact (DLC), that allows them to share speeding ticket or traffic citation information with each other.

 The 45 current members include:

-Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wyoming.
+Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, Scotland County, West Virginia, Wyoming.

 The 5 states not in the DLC are: